Khajuraho Group of Monuments

 The Khajuraho Group of Monuments are a group of Hindu and Digambara Jain temples in Chhatarpur district, Madhya Pradesh, India.
-They are about 46 km (28.6mi) from Chhatarpur city, the district headquarter, 283 km (177mi) from Gwalior, 175 km southeast of Jhansi, 10 km from Khajwa and 9 km from Rajnagar.
+They are about 46 km (28.6 mi) from Chhatarpur city, the district headquarters, 283 km (177 mi) from Gwalior, 175 km southeast of Jhansi, 10 km from Khajwa and 9 km from Rajnagar.
 The temples are famous for their Nagara-style architectural symbolism and a few erotic sculptures.

 Most Khajuraho temples were built between 885 CE and 1000 CE by the Chandela dynasty.
 Historical records note that the Khajuraho temple site had 85 temples by the 12th century, spread over 20 km2.
 Of these, only about 25 temples have survived, spread over 6 km2.
 Of the surviving temples, the Kandariya Mahadeva Temple is decorated with a profusion of sculptures with intricate details, symbolism, and expressiveness of ancient Indian art.
 The temple complex was forgotten and overgrown by the jungle until 1838 when Captain T.S.
 Burt, a British engineer, visited the complex and reported his findings in the Journal of the Asiatic Society of Bengal.

 When these monuments were built, the boys in the place lived in hermitages, by being brahmacharyas (bachelors) until they attained manhood and these sculptures helped them to learn about the worldly role of 'householder'.
 The Khajuraho group of temples were built together but were dedicated to two religions, Hinduism and Jainism, suggesting a tradition of acceptance and respect for diverse religious views among Hindus and Jains in the region.
 Because of their outstanding architecture, diversity of temple forms, and testimony to the Chandela civilization, the monuments at Khajuraho were inscribed on the UNESCO World Heritage List in 1986.

 Etymology

 The name Khajuraho, or Kharjuravāhaka, is derived from ancient Sanskrit (kharjura, खर्जूर means date palm, and vāhaka, वाहक means "one who carries" or bearer).
 Local legends state that the temples had two golden date-palm trees as their gate (missing when they were rediscovered).
 Desai states that Kharjuravāhaka also means scorpion bearer, which is another symbolic name for deity Shiva (who wears snakes and scorpion garlands in his fierce form).

-Cunningham's nomenclature and systematic documentation work in 1850s and 1860s have been widely adopted and continue to be in use.
+Cunningham's nomenclature and systematic documentation work in the 1850s and 1860s have been widely adopted and continue to be in use.
 He grouped the temples into the Western group around Lakshmana, Eastern group around Javeri, and Southern group around Duladeva.